IPGeolocation/ipgeolocation-database-reader/README.md

 # ipgeolocation.io Database Reader

-This is a step-by-step guide on how to deploy the ipgeolocation-database-reader-1.0.5.war Java API and consume API responses.
+This is a step-by-step guide on how to deploy the ipgeolocation-database-reader-1.0.6.war Java API and consume API responses.

 ## What's New

-- Added support for externalized configurations instead of taking custom 'database-config.json' file as input
-- Database output directory is also configurable
+- Fixed the DB-V caching and querying issue on providing `include=security` parameter

 ## Requirements

 - JDK 8 (This reader is built and tested using JDK 1.8).
 - For CSV databases, at least 4-8 GB RAM (for smaller CSV databases) and maximum 16 GB RAM for larger databases like DB-IV, DB-VI, and DB-VII.
 - For MMDB databases, at least 2-4 GB RAM only.
-- ipgeolocation-database-reader-1.0.5.war provided with this archive.
+- ipgeolocation-database-reader-1.0.6.war provided with this archive.

 ## Basic Usage